Base Classes#

 Parameters:

-• x (array-like or tuple of array-like) – For moments, pass single array-like objects x=x0.
+• x (array) – For moments, pass single array-like objects x=x0.
 For comoments, pass tuple of array-like objects x=(x0, x1).

 • mom (int or tuple of int) – Order or moments.
 If integer or length one tuple, then moments are for a single variable.
 If length 2 tuple, then comoments of two variables